opensupplyhub/supplychaindata.exchange/README.md

 ## **About**

 The **Supply Chain Data Exchange Standard (SC-DEX)** is an open, machine-readable data exchange standard designed to enable transparent, interoperable, and scalable sharing of supply chain data.
 The SC-DEX standard provides a flexible format that can be adopted across various industries and sectors, allowing stakeholders to publish, exchange, store and use supply chain data in a standardized way.
 By utilizing standardized **Location IDs**, **Organizational IDs**, and **Relationship Types**, SC-DEX ensures interoperability between systems, enabling greater transparency, due diligence, and regulatory compliance.
-As a global and open data exchange standard, the SC-DEX is intended to enables the implementation of new due diligence directives such as the CSDDD, CSDR, and HRDD, and ensures that reporting of and research on supply chains data remains accessible and non-duplicative for both civil society organizations, corporations, policy implementors and auditors, and suppliers alike.
+As a global and open data exchange standard, the SC-DEX is intended to enables the implementation of new due diligence directives covered under Omnibus, and ensures that reporting of and research on supply chains data remains accessible and non-duplicative for both civil society organizations, corporations, policy implementors and auditors, and suppliers alike.

 The SC-DEX Technical Standard is made up of:
 - [Governance Model](https://docs.google.com/document/d/1m4GJPTr-9cg9yE2G0cyFhhNl5qFRK6j8phr9oVKKgg4/edit)
 - [Technical Standard Core Schema](https://github.com/opensupplyhub/supplychaindata.exchange/tree/main/schema)
 - [Open Letter of Commitment](https://docs.google.com/document/d/1jRSpEStuhcdS_8SxBHLoW7PWaYlCTEtC1MLYJf_5avo/edit)

 As adoption of the SC-DEX schema grows, we are preparing for the next phase of its evolution.
-In 2025, SC-DEX will expand into a broader ecosystem that includes both a public pledge and a community network.
-The pledge will outline shared principles around open and responsible data exchange, while the network will provide the collaborative infrastructure needed to maintain, extend, and implement the technical schema effectively.
+In 2025, SC-DEX will explore what a broader network expandsion might look like.
+If you have suggestions or a perspective to share, please [fill out our survey here:]([https://docs.google.com/document/d/1jRSpEStuhcdS_8SxBHLoW7PWaYlCTEtC1MLYJf_5avo/edit](https://forms.gle/niAKY1gye8qbZxKr8))

 This shift reflects what we’ve learned through pilot projects and stakeholder engagement: that technical standards alone are not enough—lasting impact requires collective alignment, transparent governance, and shared tooling.
-The SC-DEX network will exist to support the schema’s continued relevance and usability across diverse supply chain contexts.
+The future growth of SC-DEX will exist to support the schema’s continued relevance and usability across diverse supply chain contexts.

 Stay tuned for updates and opportunities to participate.
 ---